Opinion polling on Scottish independence: Polls using Remain / Leave Question

 Some organisations have chosen to commission polls that adopt the remain / leave formulation that was used in the 2016 United Kingdom European Union membership referendum.

 The use of this format has been criticised by pro-independence politicians.
 SNP depute leader Keith Brown said in September 2019 that it was "a deliberate bid to confuse independence with Brexit".

 Polls on a "de facto" referendum

 On 23 November 2022, the UK Supreme Court ruled that the Scottish Parliament does not have the power to unilaterally hold an independence referendum without the consent of the Westminster Parliament.
-Following that judgment, the SNP reiterated its intention to campaign in the next UK general election as a de facto independence referendum.
+Following that judgment, the SNP reiterated its intention to campaign in the 2024 United Kingdom general election as a de facto independence referendum.

 Question asked is stated in notes field.

 Scottish Social Attitudes Survey

 Since devolution, the annual Scottish Social Attitudes Survey has contained a question on independence.

 Respondents are asked Which of these statements comes closest to your view?